MusicalNinjaDad/recurtools/docs/index.md

 # Welcome to recurtools

-So many questions on StackExchange take the form "How do I ... with a nested list?".
+So many questions on StackExchange take the form "How do I ... with a nested ...?".
 Here are some tools and helpers I developed to solve those kinds of problems

 !!! danger "unstable interface"